xk1234/tp/docs/DeveloperGuide.md

 * 2b.
 The user provides tags with invalid format.
     * 2b1.
 AddressBook shows an error message.
       Use case resumes at step 1.

+**Use case: UC8 - Export multiple matching contacts**

+**MSS**

+1. User <ins>find persons by name and tag (UC5)</ins>.
+2. User requests to export contacts of all persons currently on the list.
+3. User selects which fields to export from the contacts.
+4. AddressBook exports contacts to default file path.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+  * 2a1.
+AddressBook shows an error message.
+    Use case resumes at step 1.
+* 3a.
+The user selects invalid fields.
+  * 3a1.
+AddressBook shows an error message.
+    Use case resumes at step 1.

 ### Non-Functional Requirements